 Stockrooms and storage areas should always be clean and well organized to allow for easy access to merchandise.
 A few days before the scheduled receiving date, spend time rotating overstock and moving back stock to the sales floor.
 Create bulk displays and add additional shelving, if necessary, to reduce the amount of freight in the back room.
 Remember, it cannot sell if the customer cannot see it.

 Retail chain stores often schedule weekly deliveries of ordered inventory to arrive at each store on a predetermined day of the week.
 Knowing when the merchandise will arrive can aid in scheduling extra staff.

-Some retail stores hire personnel specifically for merchandise handling and stocking, others distribute this work among sales staff.
+Some retail stores hire personnel specifically for merchandise handling and stocking; others distribute this work among sales staff.
 Be sure to have adequate coverage on the sales floor, as well as receiving.
 Shoplifters may be waiting for your weekly truck to arrive because they know the employees are busy checking in freight and not watching the store.

 When the products arrive, they may be in plastic containers, cardboard cartons, wooden crates, or other packaging.
-Some merchandise may be on hangers while other are on pallets.
+Some merchandise may be on hangers while others are on pallets.
 Keep in mind that a receiving area is designed to receive, not warehouse, merchandise.
 Each step of processing freight should be done quickly and efficiently.

 Begin receiving orders by:

 - Confirming the number of cartons match the quantity on the bill of lading.

 - Examining the containers for signs of damage, including leaks, tears or broken seals.

 - If necessary, verify that the weight matches the amount charged.